 - kidney damage

 Some types of meningitis can pass from person to person.
-To avoid this, follow standard hygiene practices, including:
+Strategies for avoiding meningitis include:

-- not sharing food, drinks, utensils, or personal items with anyone who may have been exposed to meningitis
+- not sharing foods, drinks, utensils, or personal items

-- washing the hands often with soap and running water, especially before eating and after using the bathroom
+- washing the hands properly and often with soap and running water, especially before eating and after using the bathroom.

 - coughing and sneezing into the crook of the elbow, rather than the hands

-- staying home when ill, and avoiding sending sick children to daycare
+- staying home when ill and keeping sick children from attending day care or school

-Vaccination may be especially crucial for children and adults who have a higher risk of meningococcal disease.
+Vaccination may be especially crucial for children and adults with a higher risk.

-Seek emergency medical care if someone has any symptoms of meningitis.
-In general, prompt treatment greatly increases the chance of survival and reduces the risk of long-term complications.
+Seek emergency medical care if a person has any symptoms of meningitis.
+Prompt treatment can greatly increase the chance of survival and reduce the risk of long-term complications.